BlockSendFi/BlockSend/README.md

 - Sent the UCDS to the Off-Ramp solution with the additional info sent from the BackEnd.

 #### BlockSend Stacking

 The contract that handle the stacking the tokens and redistributing the rewards to the stackers.

 ### Front end

+We build a frontend with ReactJs and NextJS.
+We used the library Wagmi and ethers to interact with the smart contract.

 ### Back end

+We have a backend with NodeJs and NestJs.
+We have a centralized datatabase to store personal data (RGPD).

 ### Unit tests